Disappearance of Claudia Lawrence: Further investigations

-Alleged links to other cases
+Alleged suspects

-In his 2017 book, Catching a Serial Killer: My hunt for murderer Christopher Halliwell, Stephen Fulcher, the senior investigating officer in the murder of Sian O'Callaghan, suggests there are similarities between the Lawrence and O'Callaghan cases.
-O'Callaghan left a Swindon nightclub at near 3:00am and started the 20-minute walk to her home.
-A licensed taxi driven by Halliwell pulled up beside her and she was offered a ride to her home.
-She seems to have accepted this offer.
-Instead of taking O'Callaghan home Halliwell drove her to a secluded place where he murdered her.
-It is notable that O'Callaghan was murdered by Halliwell on 19 March 2011 and her body was concealed.
-Although convicted of only two murders Halliwell has been linked to many other violent offences against women involving assaults, rapes, disappearances and murders.
-The date 19 March figures in a number of these cases and this date is believed to have had some significance to Halliwell.
-One such case is the disappearance of Swindon teacher Linda Razzell on 19 March 2002 while walking to work.
-However, Razzell's husband was convicted of her murder and her family have stated that they have no doubt over his guilt and conviction.
-In 2018, highly regarded miscarriage of justice organisation, Inside Justice, investigated the Razzell case (and the alleged links to Halliwell) as part of a BBC documentary, Conviction, but it concluded that the conviction was safe and stated there was nothing linking Halliwell to the crime other than speculation.
+In his 2017 book, Catching a Serial Killer: My hunt for murderer Christopher Halliwell, Stephen Fulcher, the senior investigating officer in the murder of Sian O'Callaghan, suggests there are similarities between the Lawrence and O'Callaghan cases, along with the murder of Linda Razzell in 2002.
+O'Callaghan was murdered some time after 3:00am on 19 March 2011 after accepting a ride in a licensed taxi.
+Although convicted of only two murders, Halliwell has been linked to other violent offences against women, potentially Lawrence.
+In 2018, miscarriage of justice organisation, Inside Justice, investigated the Razzell case (and the alleged links to Halliwell) as part of a BBC documentary, Conviction, but it concluded that the conviction was safe and stated there was nothing linking Halliwell to the crime other than speculation.
+In regard to Halliwell's possible involvement Lawrence's mother stated "The police may not have proved he had anything to do with my daughter's disappearance, but they haven't disproved it either".
+In 2023, NYP said it was unlikely that Halliwell had left his home county of Wiltshire, let alone travelled to Yorkshire at the time of Lawrence's disappearance.